Newspapers and Magazines

 - Voie de l'emploi is a monthly insert in La Voix acadienne that is a resource for career planning and job seeking in PEI in French.

 - Voice for Island Seniors is distributed Island-wide on the first Tuesday of each month as an insert in The Guardian.
-This publication aims to increase understanding of the aging process and empowerment of seniors.
+This publication aims to increase understanding of the ageing process and empowerment of seniors.

 The Canadian magazine industry issues many weekly, biweekly, monthly and periodical publications.
 Magazines often focus on a particular topic, such as business, fashion, music, politics or sports.